Congruence relations of GSpin Shimura varieties: Congruence relation in case SO is quasi-split but not split at

 It is a maximal split torus of GSpin.
-Now taking the character lattices of maximal tori corresponding to the diagram relating SO, Spin and GSpin, we get the following diagram of lattices
+Now taking the character lattices of the maximal tori corresponding to the diagram relating SO, Spin and GSpin, one gets the following diagram of lattices